trying to understand why its important to wear the veil. I came across

 real weapon against evil must come from deep within the heart: for the love of

-God, deny your desire to
+God, renounce your desire to

 The Example of Mary